Variance estimation in graphs with the fused lasso: Introduction

 Despite the tremendous attention from the literature focusing on the fused lasso as defined in (\ref{eqn:gfl}), most of the statistical work assumes that the errors $\{\epsilon_i\}_{i=1}^n$ are sub-Gaussian when studying the estimator (\ref{eqn:gfl}).
 While some works have considered the model in (\ref{eqn:model}) with more arbitrary distributions, such as \cite{madrid2020risk} and \cite{ye2021non}, these efforts have studied the quantile version of (\ref{eqn:model}).
 Thus, the performance of the estimator defined in (\ref{eqn:gfl}) is not understood beyond the sub-Gaussian errors assumption.

-Moreover, the literature has been silent about estimating the variances in (\ref{eqn:model}).
-Even in the homoscedastic case, where the $v^*_i$ are all equal to some $v_0^*>0$, there is no estimator available for estimating $v_0^*$ for general graphs.
-In this paper, we fill these gaps.
+Additionally, the literature has been silent about estimating the variances in (\ref{eqn:model}).
+Thus, there is currently no estimator available in the literature for estimating the variances even in the homoscedastic case, where the $v^*_i$ are all equal to some $v_0^*>0$, when $G$ is a general graph.
+Estimation of the variance is an important problem because it would allow practitioners the possibility of quantifying the variability of the data in different regions of the graph.
+For instance, if $y_i$ is the crime rate at location $i$, then we could have two locations where $\mathbb{E}(y_i) = \mathbb{E}(y_j)$, however, knowing that $\mathrm{var}(y_i) > \mathrm{var}(y_j)$ would be informative about the nature of crime at location $i$ versus location $j$.

+In this paper, we fill the gaps described above regarding mean and variance estimation in general graphs.
 Our main contributions are listed next.